-- Is the average item levels between weapon sets different?
+- Is the average item level between weapon sets different?
 Use the higher item level set.

 - Same item level?
 Use the set with better secondary stats.
-(Crit build, use the set with the most crit, etc.)
+(Mastery build, use the set with the most mastery, etc.)

 Trinkets need to be evaluated on a case-by-case basis, but brewmasters will enjoy access to both agility trinkets that are traditionally for dps and tanking trinkets.
 Anything with stamina, agility, mastery, crit, haste, multistrike, bonus armor, or versatility is a viable option.

 In general, start a fight with avoidance or damage reduction trinkets designed for tanks (agility, mastery, crit, haste, multistrike, bonus armor, or versatility) and swap to stamina trinkets if it feels like you need the extra health.
 If you find you don’t need much extra survival, then swap in trinkets designed for agility dps.
-In general, your very best trinkets are going to have agility, bonus armor, versatility, mastery, multistrike, and crit on them.
+In general, your very best trinkets are going to have bonus armor and mastery on them.